 - Subscribe to your blog

-Landing pages contain many elements, but the most important in terms of improving your conversion rates are the headline, body and the call to action.
+Landing pages contain many elements, but the most important in terms of improving your conversion rates are the headline, body and call to action.

 The headline initially grabs your audience’s attention.
 You want it to communicate what the rest of the page is about, and it should do so in a way that makes your audience want to read more.